bhusain/EdgeCrafting/README.md

 ```
 Output
 # a.
-EgdeCraffting_output.txt: Edgelist of detected gene-pairs, MI values
+EgdeCrafting_output.txt: Edgelist of detected gene-pairs, MI values
 # b.
 A Folder containing plots of detected edges as a scatterplot with overlaid blobs
 ```